rsdoiel/antenna/archives/2025/columns_2025.19.md

 ---

-## The App Store Is Showing a Warning for EU Apps That Use External Purchases
+## The App Store Shows a Warning for EU Apps That Use External Purchases

-date: 2025-05-14, updated: 2025-05-14, from: Daring Fireball
+date: 2025-05-14, updated: 2025-05-15, from: Daring Fireball